Why Pain Is Not a Normal Part of Aging

 Are you becoming sorer with age?

-Do you feel like your new or ongoing aches and pains are just an “age thing”?
+Do you feel like your new or ongoing aches and pains are just part of the aging process?

 If so, you’re certainly not alone.
 You may even be feeling a little uneasy if it forces you to confront your physical mortality for the first time.

 Thankfully the answer is a respectful ‘no,’ even if it’s not immediately clear why.